-The Company has granted options to employees under the 2004 Stock Incentive Plan (the "2004 Plan") and the Second Restated 1995 Stock Incentive Plan (the "1995 Plan"), and to directors under the 1997 Director Stock Plan (the "1997 Director Plan"); the Company has also granted restricted stock units ("RSUs") to employees and directors under the 2004 Plan and the 2014 Stock Incentive Plan (the "2014 Plan" and together with the 2004 Plan, the 1995 Plan, and the 1997 Director Plan, the "Plans").
-The Plans are administered by the Compensation Committee of the Company's Board of Directors.

-The Plans are intended to attract and retain employees and to provide an incentive for them to assist the Company to achieve long-range performance goals and to enable them to participate in the long-term growth of the Company.
-Employees may be granted RSUs, options to purchase shares of the Company's stock and other equity incentives under the Plans.
+The Company has granted RSUs to employees and directors under the 2014 Stock Incentive Plan (the "2014 Plan").
+The 2014 Plan is administered by the Compensation Committee of the Company's Board of Directors.
+The 2014 Plan is intended to attract and retain employees and directors, and to provide an incentive for these individuals to assist the Company to achieve long-range performance goals and to enable these individuals to participate in the long-term growth of the Company.

-The Company's 2014 Plan was adopted by the Board of Directors on February 10, 2014 and approved by the Company's stockholders on May 5, 2014.
+The 2014 Plan was adopted by the Board of Directors on February 10, 2014 and was approved by the Company's stockholders on May 5, 2014.
 Up to 18,000,000 shares of common stock (subject to adjustment in the event of stock splits and other similar events) may be issued pursuant to awards granted under the 2014 Plan.
-The Company may grant options, RSUs, restricted stock, stock appreciation rights and other stock-based awards to employees, officers, directors, consultants and advisors under the 2014 Plan.
+The Company may grant options, RSUs, restricted stock, stock appreciation rights ("SARs") and other stock-based awards to employees, officers, directors, consultants and advisors under the 2014 Plan.
 Any full-value awards granted under the 2014 Plan will be counted against the shares reserved for issuance under the 2014 Plan as 2.4 shares for each share of common stock subject to such award and any award granted under the 2014 Plan that is not a full-value award (including, without limitation, any option or SAR) will be counted against the shares reserved for issuance under the plan as one share for each one share of common stock subject to such award.
 "Full-value award" means any RSU, or other stock-based award with a per share price or per unit purchase price lower than 100% of fair market value on the date of grant.
 To the extent a share that was subject to an award that counted as one share is returned to the 2014 Plan, each applicable share reserve will be credited with one share.
 To the extent that a share that was subject to an award that counts as 2.4 shares is returned to the 2014 Plan, each applicable share reserve will be credited with 2.4 shares.
-As of December 31, 2016, there were 15,306,423 shares reserved for future issuance under the 2014 Plan.
+As of December 31, 2017, there were 14,548,013 shares reserved for future issuance under the 2014 Plan.